JakeG2004/CS121/assign3/log.md

 4:15 it all works now.
 Valgrind detects no leaks and I haven't had it crash.
 Now i get to make it pretty. <br>
 4:57 beautification done.
 I think ill call it a day here. <br>
 6:23 PM Feb 28 <br>
-The program only works with characters at the moment, which is great if every number is 0-9, but I need to make it work with strings instead
+The program only works with characters at the moment, which is great if every number is 0-9, but I need to make it work with strings instead <br>
+with a bit of struggle later, and mis-use of a new stack, it works with strings.
+Yippe!!<br>

 ## struggles:
 pop keeps throwing errors for me